domix/oneltico/README.md

-# neltiaya
+# oneltico
 JPA extras

-it was realized; it became true...
+it came to be verified, it came to become true